FrancoGarzon99/Challenge-test/README.md

 # Run Proyect!

-Create React App
+Create React App!

 ## Available Scripts

 In the project directory, you can run:

 ### `yarn`

 Install packeges to run